 Fast forward to when mr. uglyducklingbakery and I combined households.
-We kept a huge number of whisks and spatulas, but we got rid of other duplications.
-One pasta maker was given away (although perhaps we should have gotten rid of both with my use it or lose it philosophy).
+We kept a huge number of whisks and spatulas, but we got rid of other duplicates.
+One pasta maker was given away.
 I had the stand mixer.
 He brought a waffle iron.

 Anyway, true to form, I started looking at waffle cookbooks.
 The one that caught my eye was Waffles from Morning To Night by Dorie Greenspan.
 Dorie Greenspan and a waffle cookbook?
 Sold.

 The following is an adaptation of her PB&J Waffles.

 There is nothing unusual about these ingredients in these waffles.

 There is, however, a slight departure from normal in how these waffles are put together.
 Typically, waffles are made by mixing the dry ingredients together and then adding in the wet.
 However, the peanut butter makes it a challenge to do it in this order.

 For these peanut butter waffles, the dry ingredients are combined into a small bowl (Panel #1 below).
 In a large mixing bowl, the egg and peanut butter are combined (Panel #2).

 Buttermilk and butter are added (Panel #3), and then the dry ingredients and chopped peanuts are added by hand (Panel #4).

 To top your waffles with jam, put the jam into a small saucepan with a couple of tablespoons of water and heat over low heat until the jam is thin and pourable.
 You can even pass it through a sieve to remove any seeds.